ncatlab/nlab-content/pages/6/2/6/6/6626/content.md

 However, the combination of the [[axiom of full separation]], [[countable choice]], and a [[Berkeley cardinal]] is inconsistent, since [[W. Hugh Woodin]]'s proof of the inconsistency of a [[Berkeley cardinal]] with [[ZF]] + [[countable choice]] only relies on the [[axiom of full separation]] rather than the [[axiom of replacement]].
 As a result if one wants a [[Berkeley cardinal]] and the [[axiom of choice]], one has to restrict to the [[axiom of bounded separation]], such as in [[BZC]].

+In the absence of the axiom of full separation, any [[large cardinal]] defined using [[elementary embeddings]] is really about self-similarity and local symmetries in the set theory rather than size; these include [[measurable cardinals]], [[supercompact cardinals]], [[Reinhardt cardinals]], the [[wholeness axiom]], and the $I_0$ through $I_3$ axioms.
+As a result, the large cardinal hierarchy gets completely redefined: these large cardinals defined using [[elementary embeddings]] are very weak; they no longer prove the existence of other large cardinals like [[Mahlo cardinals]].

+Furthermore, many large cardinals can be defined in two different ways, one using elementary embeddings and the other without using elementary embeddings.
+In the absence of the [[axiom of full separation]], these two definitions no longer coincide with each other.
+This is the case for Ramsey cardinals: without full separation, the combinatorial definition of a Ramsey cardinal is strong enough to prove the existence of Mahlo cardinals, but the model-theoretic definition of a Ramsey cardinal is too weak to prove the existence of Mahlo cardinals.

 ## Related concepts

 * [[axiom of full comprehension]]